 credits transfer in, and how they apply towards the Core curriculum.

-for admission should use the transfer equivalency guides.
+admission should use the transfer equivalency guides.

 The Office of Academic Admissions works with faculty from each department to evaluate